electrode-io/electrode-native/docs/platform-parts/cauldron.md

 ### Granting access to the cauldron

-Depending on the size of your organization and team, and your intended ERN workflow, it's possible that only one person should be granted Write access to the Cauldron.
+Depending on the size of your organization and team, and your intended Electrode Native workflow, it's possible that only one person should be granted Write access to the Cauldron.
 This person is usually a Release Manager or Mobile App Lead.
-In this scenario, MiniApp developers are granted Read access--because ERN needs some data from the cauldron.
+In this scenario, MiniApp developers are granted Read access--because Electrode Native needs some data from the cauldron.
 If there are dedicated MiniApps developers for the mobile application, they will need to publish new versions of their MiniApps to npm, and the Release Manager manages the Cauldron.

 Alternatively, you can give Write access to the cauldron--to MiniApp developers as well.
 In this scenario, as soon as the MiniApp developers publish new versions of their MiniApps, they can add them directly to the Cauldron.